-OJP expects to make awards under this funding opportunity as grants.
-See the "[Administrative, National Policy, and Other Legal Requirements](#)" section of the [Application Resource Guide](#) for a brief discussion of important statutes, regulations, and award conditions.
+OJP expects to make awards under this funding opportunity as cooperative agreements, which allow OJP to have substantial involvement in carrying out award activities.
+See the ["Administrative, National Policy, and Other Legal Requirements"](#) section of the [Application Resource Guide](#) for a brief discussion of important statutes, regulations, and award conditions .